Albrecht von Bernstorff (diplomat, born 1890): Biography

+He completed his degree at Kiel University, following a short stint of voluntary military service.

 After being admitted to diplomatic service in 1914, Bernstorff spent the next three years at the German Embassy in Vienna, from where he was recalled in 1917.
 He was later involved in the Inter-Allied Rhineland High Commission.
 He then took a one year leave from his diplomatic career to gain experience in the banking business, joining the bank Delbrück, Schickler & Co. in Berlin.
-Bernstorff worked at the German Embassy in London from 1923 to 1933 and was considered an important figure in British-German relations.
+Bernstorff worked at the German Embassy in London from 1923 to 1933 and was considered an important figure in British–German relations.
 He was forced into retirement for his open opposition to the Nazi government.
 After returning to Germany, he joined the Jewish bank A.E.
 Wassermann, which was engaged in transferring Jewish assets abroad.
 In 1940, he was sent to Dachau concentration camp but was released a few months later.
 Through Adam von Trott zu Solz, he had established relations with both the Solf Circle and the Kreisau Circle and used his wide range of contacts in Germany and abroad to help connect resistance members to influential circles which helped lay preparation for the 20 July plot.

 After a second arrest in July 1943, Bernstorff was imprisoned at the Gestapo headquarters, then in February 1944 at the Ravensbrück concentration camp.
 In December 1944, he was transferred to Lehrter Strasse prison, in Berlin's Moabit district, where the Gestapo interrogated him under torture.
 At the end of April 1945, he was assassinated by the SS.